-How to help your employees manage their work life balance during the Covid-19 lockdown?
+How to help employees manage work life balance during the Covid-19 lockdown?

-Maintaining a healthy work-life balance has always been a tricky challenge for most employees.
+Maintaining a healthy work life balance has always been a tricky challenge for most employees.
 This is a greater challenge as working spaces have been confined to our living rooms.
 Companies worldwide have allowed employees to work from home.
 Partial work from home or work from anywhere will continue in the post Covid-19 era.
-How can companies and management help employees manage their work life balance as they continue to work remotely?
+How can companies and management help employees manage work life balance as they continue to work remotely?

 What is impacting work life balance while working from home?